School Psychologist - Pennsylvania

 - Professional bedside manner and ability to build rapport with clients in a remote environment

 - Comfort with computers and willingness to learn our platforms.
-This position requires a working knowledge of computers and computer programs (e.g., ability to conduct a Zoom meeting, etc.)
+This position requires a working knowledge of computers and computer programs (e.g., the ability to conduct a Zoom meeting, etc.)

 - Minimum of one year of psychoeducational evaluation testing with children and adults, including full test administration, scoring, and interpretation of standardized academic tests such as the WISC-V, WAIS-IV, WIAT-4, WJ, Conners-3, or KTEA-3.